mongodb/mongo-java-driver/docs/reference/content/bson/extended-json.md

 ```

 The `Document.parse()` static factory method constructs an instance of a `JsonReader` with the given string and returns an instance of an
-equivalent Document instance. `JsonReader` automatically detects the JSON flavor in the string, so you do not need to specify it.
+equivalent Document. `JsonReader` automatically detects the JSON flavor in the string, so you do not need to specify it.